andrew749/andrew749.github.io/README.md

 ## Deploy
-First you need to build your css and js sources and then:
+First you need to build your css and js sources using the instructions above (for the blog).
+All python dependencies need to exist in the  /lib folder, otherwise they won't be found when we deploy.

 ```
 gcloud app deploy app.yaml